-- Pale gums can be a sign something is seriously wrong with your dog — Scary conditions such as anemia, shock, severe dehydration, and cancer can cause pale gums.
+- Pale gums can mean something is seriously wrong with your dog — Conditions such as anemia, shock, and severe dehydration can cause pale gums.

-- Your dog’s gums should normally be pink, but it depends on the dog — If your dog’s gums are any other color, that could be a warning sign for other health issues, however, this may depend on the individual dog.
+- A dog’s gums should normally be pink in color — If your dog’s gums are any other color, it could be a warning sign for other health issues, however, this may depend on the individual dog.

-- Check your dog’s gums — Hold your index finger to their gums for two seconds and then let go.
+- Check your dog’s gums regularly — Hold your index finger to their gums for two seconds and then let go.
 Your dog’s gums should return to a normal pink color within a second or two if they’re healthy.

 Causes of pale gums in dogs

 If your dog’s gums appear pale or off-colored, you should take them to the vet immediately, as this can be a sign of a life-threatening condition.
 Some common causes of pale gums in dogs include:

 Anemia in itself is not a disease, however, an anemic dog may have another illness that’s causing their condition.
 These could include an autoimmune or chronic disease such as kidney failure , internal bleeding, metal poisoning, parasites, or cancer.
 They might also be experiencing a bleeding mass in their abdomen or chest area.
 Heavy blood loss can also cause anemia without any other illness present.

 Bloat in dogs can occur when trapped gas causes their stomach to become distended.
 A swollen stomach can cut off blood supply to vital organs very quickly, so if you suspect bloat, take your dog to the veterinarian immediately.
 Your dog’s stomach or colon can experience volvulus (twisting), which will require surgery to treat.

 Like anemia, internal bleeding in dogs is a sign of a serious medical issue.
 Cancerous tumors, trauma, or ingesting poison (like rodenticide) or toxic foods or chemicals are all possible reasons for internal bleeding to occur.